MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-deployment-scenarios-and-tools.md

 ## Microsoft Desktop Optimization Pack

-MDOP is a suite of technologies available to Software Assurance customers through an additional subscription.
+MDOP is a suite of technologies available to Software Assurance customers through another subscription.

 The following components are included in the MDOP suite: